Last Updated on August 6, 2022 by Max

 It is evident that the role of constipation in triggering prostatitis and prostate cancer is underestimated.

-The post is written for those, who are caring to have a healthy prostate.
+The post is written for those caring to have a healthy prostate.

 - Diversify your diet; both animal and vegetable food should be included in your diet.